- Education and Science»

 The beautiful flowers last for only a couple of weeks.
 The flower buds for the next spring form after the flowers have dropped.
 The buds need exposure to the colder temperatures of winter order to open, but if the winter is very cold they may die.

-The leaves of a forsythia become more noticeable as the flowers fade.
-The oval leaves are toothed and have a pointed tip.
+The oval leaves of a forsythia are toothed and have a pointed tip.
+They become more noticeable as the flowers fade.
 The shrub is deciduous and the leaves are lost at the end of the growing season.
-Some people lose interest in the plant after it flowers, but I like to see the green vegetation.
 Forsythia leaves often turn a beautiful red or yellow colour in the fall before they drop.

 Pollinated forsythia flowers produce fruit in the fall.
 The fruit is an oval capsule which is at first green and then turns yellow and finally brown.
 When it's mature, the capsule opens to reveal two chambers filled with seeds.

 Forsythia isn't considered to be dangerous when used in prescribed quantities.
-It's generally recommended that pregnant and lactating women avoid forsythia until scientists learn more about the chemicals that it contains, however.
-In addition, anyone taking another medicine or being treated for an illness by a doctor should ask the doctor about the advisability of taking forsythia.
-Natural medicines can interact with other medicines.
+It's generally recommended that pregnant and lactating women avoid ingesting the plant until scientists learn more about the chemicals that it contains, however.
+In addition, anyone taking another medicine or being treated for an illness by a doctor should ask their doctor about the advisability of taking forsythia.
+Natural medicines can interact with pharmaceutical ones.
 Another important point to consider is that forsythia may slow blood clotting.
 It's not a good idea to take it before surgery or if another medicine that slows blood clotting is being taken.

-Forsythia is said to be nontoxic on lists of poisonous plants for pets and humans.
+Forsythia is said to be nontoxic on lists of poisonous plants for pets and humans, as stated in the references below.
 There is a difference between being nontoxic and being edible, however.

 Some people report that they eat forsythia flowers, although not in large quantities because the petals can taste bitter.
 The flowers are sometimes used as an attractive garnish on salads or are used to make an infusion.